Boeing takes head start in Dubai with Emirates Dreamliner order

 “A few trade-ins will be involved,” a person familiar with the matter said.

+“This is a long-term commitment that supports hundreds of thousands of jobs, not only at Boeing but throughout the aviation supply chain,” Sheikh Ahmed said.

+In a sign of confidence in demand from premium travelers, Emirates unveiled first-class suites developed in co-operation with luxury car maker Mercedes-Benz.

-Azerbaijan Airlines meanwhile announced an order for five Boeing 787-8 Dreamliner jets and two freighters.
+Azerbaijan Airlines announced an order for five Boeing 787-8 Dreamliner jets and two freighters.

-And, distancing itself from rivals that have cut out first class seats, Emirates joined forces with Mercedes-Benz to launch new first-class suites inspired by luxury car interiors.
+In exhibition halls, defense firms were bullish about their ability to bag contracts with the UAE and its Gulf Arab neighbors given rapidly escalating tensions with Iran.

+“We have good chances of closing more contracts with forces here,” said Gabriel Ducroizet, sales manager with French firm Rafaut -- which produces racks connecting bombs to warplanes.

+The UAE announced a $1.6 billion deal with Lockheed Martin (LMT.N) to upgrade 80 F-16 jet fighters.

-Additional reporting by Aziz El Yaakoubi, Noah Browning; Editing by Catherine Evans
+Additional reporting by Aziz El Yaakoubi, Noah Browning, Stanley Carvalho; Editing by Catherine Evans